 If your dog spends time licking his paws or floor of the crate while you are away, it might be a sign of stress.
-You might notice that your pup’s fur is dried in little triangles or the paws are wet, which is a sign of over grooming.
+You might notice that your puppy’s fur is dried in little triangles or the paws are wet, which is a sign of over-grooming.

 Separation Anxiety Lookalikes You Shouldn’t Ignore

-Sometimes, we assume that the pooch is suffering from separation anxiety without further analyzing the signs and symptoms.
+Sometimes, we assume that the pooch is suffering from these behavior issues without further analyzing the signs and symptoms.
 These are some of the lookalikes you shouldn’t ignore.

-Improper dog training can look a lot like separation anxiety.
-If your neighbors keep complaining that your dog excessively barks while you are away, then it could be a symptom of distress cau.sed by isolation distress or separation anxiety.
+Improper dog training can look a lot like a behavioral problem.
+If your neighbors keep complaining that your dog excessively barks while you are away, then it could be a symptom of distress caused by isolation distress.

 Alternatively, it could be your dog simply reacting to sounds he hears outside, which could be fixed with training or management.